jk2pr/Jitendra/README.md

-# MVVM is a project to demonstrate Model View View Model Architecture.
+# MVVM is a android project to demonstrate Model View View Model Architecture.